tomlooman/tomlooman.github.io/_posts/2026-02-13-setup-unreal-engine-cpp-rider.md

 ### Indexing Plugins

 By default "Plugins" will not be indexed and many common modules of the engine are considered Plugins by Rider including Enhanced Input and Niagara.
-I would recommend to enable this or they won't show up in autocompletion and code searches.
+I would recommend enabling this or they won't show up in autocompletion and code searches.

 ![](/assets/images/jetbrainsrider_indexplugins.png)
-*Enable indexing of Plugins for have better coverage of the engine source code.*
+*Enable indexing of Plugins to have better coverage of the engine source code.*

 ![](/assets/images/jetbrainsrider_nonindexplugins.png)
 *Without Plugin indexing, certain parts of the engine won't have any highlighting and do not show up in searches.*

 ### Preference: Reduce Parameter Popup Delay

 By default the function parameter info popup is delayed by 1000ms.
-I find this too slow and can actually be changed.
+I find this too slow, and it can actually be changed.
 Tune this to something that feels more responsive.

 ![](/assets/images/jetbrains_functionparameterinfo.png)
 *The parameter info popup is this little window when you start typing function parameters.*